liato/uNotify/README.rst

 uNotify
 =========

-uNotify monitors your µTorrent downloads and executes commands when a download completes.
+uNotify monitors your uTorrent downloads and executes commands when a download completes.